valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

   `logoSvgBase64` for `.svg` images, or under the key `logoPngBase64` for `.png` images.

   The functionality to highlight the active menu item in the Carbon sidebar depends on the `sequence` numbers of the menu items under `menu.menuItems` in your environment file(s).
-Make sure the sequence numbers the menu items, and child menu items, are consecutive.
+Make sure the sequence numbers of menu items, and child menu items, are consecutive.
 No menu items on the same level should have the same sequence numbers